paper-toaster/osu-wiki/wiki/History_of_osu!/April_fools/en.md

 ### osu!core

 osu!core is the name given to osu!'s 2011 April Fools' day prank.
-The prank caused every single map's audio to be pitched and sped up in the style of [Nightcore](https://en.wikipedia.org/wiki/Nightcore "Wikipedia") remixes.
-Although just an April Fools' day prank, it later became a reality when the [Nightcore mod](/wiki/Game_modifier/Nightcore) was introduced as an actual playable mod in osu!.
-Videos of the event in question can be accessed in the references section below.
+The prank caused every single [beatmap](/wiki/Beatmap)'s audio to be pitched and sped up in the style of [Nightcore](https://en.wikipedia.org/wiki/Nightcore "Wikipedia") remixes.
+Although just an April Fools' day prank, it later became a reality when the [Nightcore mod](/wiki/Game_modifier/Nightcore) was introduced as an actual playable [game modifier](/wiki/Game_modifier) in osu!.

 #### References